-Due to the 5G service types and their exigent requirements, the performance of an E2E service is of huge importance, and constant performance monitoring becomes rather crucial to assure the desired requirements.
+Due to the 5G service types and their exigent requirements, the performance of an E2E network service is of huge importance, and constant performance monitoring becomes rather crucial to assure the desired requirements.
 The translation from intent-based services requirements into KPIs and configurations for automated monitoring is not yet a well-consolidated approach inside ZSM.
-Besides, much of the standardization initiatives such as ETSI NFV/MEC [10, 9], 3GPP [1], GSMA [4], TM Forum [15], and IETF NMRG [7, 17] are mainly focused on the deployment process of network services, leaving aside the whole process of monitoring, mainly the E2E KPIs monitoring.
-Therefore, it is essential to have a common method that providers and operators can use in order to monitor the performance of any end-to-end service.
+Besides, much of the standardization initiatives such as ETSI NFV/MEC [9, 10], 3GPP [1], GSMA [4], TM Forum [14], and IETF NMRG [7, 16] are mainly focused on the deployment process of network services, leaving aside the whole process of monitoring, mainly the E2E KPIs monitoring.
+Therefore, it is essential to have a common method that providers and operators can use in order to monitor the performance of any network service.